 Holidays are an essential part of avoiding burnout and keeping your creative energies fresh.
-So it’s really important you take them.
+So you must take them.

 At the same time, though, you don’t want to damage your business.
-So I’ll offer some simple but achievable tips to help you strike the right balance between taking time off and keeping clients happy.
+So I’ll offer some achievable but straightforward tips to help you strike the right balance between taking time off and keeping clients happy.

 1. Learn to turn down work

-You’re constantly behind on your deadlines, you don’t have time to sleep, and yet you keep accepting more and more work, for fear it will all dry up if you don’t.
+You’re always behind on your deadlines; you don’t have time to sleep, and yet you keep accepting more and more work, for fear it will all dry up if you don’t.

 Here’s a secret: it won’t.

-In the same way that playing hard to get with an admirer just makes them more infatuated with you, patiently explaining to a potential client that you don’t have space in your schedule for them right now will probably make them think more highly of you.
+In the same way that playing hard to get with an admirer makes them more obsessed with you, patiently explaining to a potential client that you don’t have space in your schedule for them right now will probably make them think more highly of you.